 Phase 2: Preparation:

 In this phase, the clinician and client seek to understand a client’s Window of Tolerance and develop coping and somatic resources.
-The Window of Tolerance is the extent to which a client can handle emotional or physical disturbance such as emotional reminders or external disturbances.
+The Window of Tolerance is the extent to which a client can handle emotional or physical disturbance such as reminders of past stressful experiences.
 When someone is within their window of tolerance, they are able to be present in the emotional or physical pain.
-On the other hand, if someone is outside their window of tolerance then they are no longer present and experience a state of fight, flight, or freeze that leads to dissociation.
+On the other hand, if someone is outside their window of tolerance, then they are no longer present and experience a dissociated state such as fight, flight, or freeze.
 During Phase 2, memories are also identified for re-processing and the client is becoming more comfortable with noticing body cues and being present.
 Phase 2 can take two or more sessions depending on the client’s window of tolerance and ability to manage emotional disturbances.

 Phase 3: Assessment

 This phase occurs right before Phase 4 and involves identifying the specific aspects that make the memory disturbing.
-In this phase, the client identifies the worst part of the memory, the negative belief attached to the memory, what the client is feeling in his or her body, and then the client rates how disturbing the memory feels in the present before starting the next phase.
+In this phase, the client identifies the worst part of the memory, the negative belief attached to the memory, the emotions present, what the client is feeling their body, and then the client rates how disturbing the memory feels in the present before starting the next phase.

 Phase 4: Desensitization

 This is the phase that many people associate with EMDR, and it is also called re-processing.
 In this phase, re-processing occurs by using a form of bilateral stimulation to keep the client present as they process the memory and its accompanying body sensations, emotions, and feelings.
 Bilateral stimulation keeps both sides of the brain engaged to promote healing of the whole person.
-Forms of bilateral stimulation used in therapy can include pulsers that vibrate back and forth in one’s hands or eye movements where a client is following an object back and forth to keep their eyes moving.
-Re-processing creates the opportunity to experience what the brain protected a person from feeling and experiencing at the time of the traumatic event.
+Forms of bilateral stimulation used in therapy can include tapping back and forth on one's arms or legs, holding pulsers that vibrate back and forth in one’s hands, or eye movements where a client is following an object back and forth to keep their eyes moving.
+Re-processing creates the opportunity to experience what the brain protected a person from feeling and experiencing at the time of the traumatic or stressful event.
 This phase is continued until the client no longer feels any disturbance from the memory, and can take one or more sessions for each memory.

 Phase 5: Installation